+- B) Voting Membership:

 - 1) Vice Chairperson

-- 2) Membership Coordinator
+- 2) Recruitment Coordinator

 - 3) Spirit Coordinator

 - 4) Two (2) Publicity Coordinators

-- 5) Two (2) Membership Committee Directors

-- 6) Two (2) Spirit Committee Directors

-- 7) Four (4) Publicity Directors

-- 8) Gaucho Locos Liaison
+- 5) Gaucho Locos Liaison

-- 9) One (1) Legislative Council Representative
+- 6) One (1) Legislative Council Representative

-- 10) Webmaster
+- 7) Publicity Coordinator of Santa Barbara, and Isla Vista relation and Greek Relations

+- C) Non-voting membership:

 - 1) Rally Committee Chair (except to break a tie)

 - 2) A.S.
 Advisor

 - 3) A.S.
 Executive Director

 - 4) A.S.
 Attorney General

 - 5) A.S.
 Controller(s)

+- D) Selection and Term of Office:

 - 1) The Chair, Vice-Chair and each voting members shall be recommended by the A.S.
 Committee on Committees, then appointed by the A.S.
-President and approved by Legislative Council for at term of one (1) academic year. - 2) The two (2) Legislative Council Representatives shall be nominated by the Internal Vice President and approved by Legislative Council for the term of one (1) academic year.
+President and approved by Legislative Council for a term of one (1) academic year.

+- 2) The one (1) Legislative Council Representative shall be nominated by the Internal Vice President and approved by Legislative Council for the term of one (1) academic year.

-E) Duties and Responsibilities of Rally Committee:
+- E) Duties and Responsibilities of Rally Committee:

+- 1) Hold weekly public meetings with public agenda during periods of regular school instruction, excluding Dead Week.

+- 2) Plan and produce a diverse schedule of events that provide and inspire spirit within the student body.